Can we imitate the principal investor's behavior to learn option price?: Introduction

-We apply leader-follower type Keynesian beauty contest \cite{Keynes1,Keynes2} to explain the approximately positive correlation between the stock price change and PI's decision: a single retail investor easily believe that the instantaneous observation of PI\textquoteright s decision is the most investors\textquoteright{} concurrent decision to follow.
-Leader-follower type Keynesian beauty contest discloses the behavior pattern of a single retail investor but not PI's strategy to make decision that is also the last remaining piece of our MDP.
-In contrast to conventional MDP that associates a single type of factor (i.e., state) to the action selection by a policy function, we believe that the action selection depends on two types of factors (i.e., visible state and hidden state) and build a visible-hidden Markov network to model the dependency of PI\textquoteright s decision making on visible factor and hidden factor.
+Leader-follower type Keynesian beauty contest discloses the behavior pattern of a single retail investor but not the PI's strategy to make a decision that is also the last remaining piece of our MDP.
+In contrast to conventional MDP that associates a single type of factor (i.e., state) to the action selection by a policy function, we believe that the action selection depends on two types of factors (i.e., visible state and hidden state) and build a Visible-Hidden Markov Network to model the dependency of the PI\textquoteright s decision making on visible factor and hidden factor.
 An algorithm is proposed to update the visible-hidden Markov network for best possibly fitting the visible state sequence and the observation sequence.
-Through the instrumentality of a trained visible-hidden Markov network for imitating PI's behavior from observations, we simulate the paths of PI\textquoteright s successive decision making and further transform them to stock price paths through Bayesian inference and regression analysis.
-Imitation by means of our visible-hidden Markov network is proved experimentally a robust approach to effectively process the input signal with low Signal-to-Noise Ratio (SNR), so it is particularly suitable for the financial fields.
-Imitation learning has become a hot topic in robotics research.
-However, some imitation learning algorithms in robotics, such as maximum entropy based Inverse Optimal Control (IOC) \cite{inverse optimal control Finn1,ziebart,J. Yang LargePopulationBehavior} and imitation learning from state observation without action information \cite{BCO}, require demonstration samples with high SNR and are not easy to be applied to financial scenarios.
+Through the instrumentality of a trained visible-hidden Markov network for imitating the PI's behavior from observations, we simulate the paths of the PI\textquoteright s successive decision making and further transform them to stock price paths through Bayesian inference and regression analysis.